 There are several 2-year colleges in the region including Middlesex County College, Brookdale Community College, and Mercer County Community College.
 All of these colleges offer two-year associate's degrees.
 In 2018, there were around 28,000 students enrolled between these three schools.

-With its proximity to New York and more people moving to the area, Monroe Township is the home to many options for educational institutions.
+With its proximity to New York, reachable by public transit, and more people moving to the area, Monroe Township is the home to many options for educational institutions.
 With private preschools, traditional public schools, and Ivy League universities, any type of student will be able to find a school to suit their educational needs in Monroe.
+And whether you need a rental for a few years of university or a single-family home near a school of choice, Monroe may have the perfect property for you.